All Jeanneau Boats For Sale

 Jeanneau/Prestige win award at Sydney Boat Show

-Jeanneau and Prestige have won the award for "Display Excellence" at the Sydey Boat Show.
-The award recognises the effort and resources put in to these events and shows their standing amongst their competitors.
+Jeanneau and Prestige have won the award for "Display Excellence" at the Sydney Boat Show.
+The award recognises the effort and resources put into these events and shows their standing amongst their competitors.

-Unlike other manufacturers they have expanded their ranges and hence presence at recent boatshows and whilst their decision to pull out of some of the smaller shows has caused concern for some, it is evident that the brands are putting the shows and marketing at the forefront of their ambitions.
+Unlike other manufacturers, they have expanded their ranges.
+Hence, presence at recent boat shows and whilst their decision to pull out of some of the smaller shows has caused concern for some, and it is evident that the brands are putting the shows and marketing at the forefront of their ambitions.

-European shows are no different and we look forward to the Paris show this December in which Jeanneau will be unveiling 6 new models across the ranges in the one show.
-Anyone considering a visit is encouraged to come to the show and see the display of boats on offer and possibly fit in a spot of Christmas shopping at the same time...?
+European shows are no different, and we look forward to the Paris show this December in which Jeanneau will be unveiling 6 new models across the ranges in the one show.
+Anyone considering a visit is encouraged to come to the front and see the display of boats on offer and possibly fit in a spot of Christmas shopping at the same time...?

 Jeanneau New Models at Paris Boat Show

-Whilst the Barcelona boat show has just finished, Jeanneau are looking forward to one of their biggest Boat Shows in Paris this December.
-Starting on the 7th December, the show in Porte de Versailles will last until 16th December and promises to be a huge event with Jeanneau displaying 37 boats between their Motor, Sail and Prestige ranges.
+Whilst the Barcelona boat show has just finished, Jeanneau is looking forward to one of their biggest Boat Shows in Paris this December.
+Starting on the 7th December, Porte de Versailles' performance will last until 16th December and promises to be a huge event with Jeanneau displaying 37 boats between their Motor, Sail and Prestige ranges.

-Debuting at the show are 5 new models, The Merry Fisher 855 Marlin, the NC14, and the eagerly awaited Voyage 42 flybridge motor yacht, along with the New Prestige models, the 450 Flybridge and the Prestige 550S.
-The press will have a busy day on the Friday covering all the new models and the obvious expansion in production clearly demonstrates a concept of development in the coming years.
+Debuting at the show are 5 new models, The Merry Fisher 855 Marlin, the NC14, and the eagerly awaited Voyage 42 flybridge motor yacht and the New Prestige models, the 450 Flybridge and the Prestige 550S.
+The press will have a busy day on a Friday covering all the new models.
+The obvious expansion in production clearly demonstrates a concept of development in the coming years.

-With cheap flights available from most UK airports and the opportunity to experience Paris in the run up to Christmas, the show is a great opportunity for potential customers from the UK to look at potential new boats for next season.
+With cheap flights available from most UK airports and the opportunity to experience Paris in the run-up to Christmas, the show is a great opportunity for potential customers from the UK to look at possible new boats for next season.